Neuroanthropology

 Magic would make a great neuroanthropology research project, similar to the placebo effect or video games.
 Anthropologists have long studied “magic, witchcraft and religion” (a typical course title), and are well placed to understand the techniques and training of magicians, the cultural knowledge and biases that magic seems to subvert or surprise, and how audiences read intentions into actions by the magician.

-One Response to “Magic and Mind Tricks”
+One thought on “Magic and Mind Tricks

 Leave a Reply